xxyijixx/dootask-help/docs/en/functions/im/grooup-vote.md

 - **Use Cases**
     - In urgent situations, group voting can quickly collect opinions to help the group make swift decisions
     - Collect member evaluations of project phase results or support levels for certain project decisions
-    - Understand member needs and preferences to optimize products or services
+    - Understand group needs and preferences to optimize products or services

 ## How to Use